nicollaslopes/cybersec-notes/dealing_with_data/hexadecimal.md

 | **D**       | 13      | 15    | 1101    |
 | **E**       | 14      | 16    | 1110    |
 | **F**       | 15      | 17    | 1111    |

+Hexadecimal is a really useful representation for binary data.
+In the next example, we can look those first four digits (first four bits) `0110` is the same range as one hex digit number 6.
+On the right `1000` can be represent by another hex digit number eight.